Jeep Wrangler (TJ): Wrangler Unlimited

 In April 2004 – after a hiatus of 18 years – Jeep reintroduced a 10 in longer wheelbase (LWB) version, virtually identical to the 103.5 in wheelbase of its Jeep CJ-6 and CJ-8 Scrambler predecessors, and called it the Wrangler Unlimited.

 The 2004½ Wrangler Unlimited (or LJ) was the first introduction of the Jeep Unlimited nameplate.
-The longer frame has one extra crossmember and overall, the Unlimited is some 15 inches longer than a standard TJ, offering 2 inches more rear-seat legroom, and 13 inches more cargo space length.
+The longer frame has one extra crossmember, and overall, the Unlimited is some 15 inches longer than a standard TJ, offering 2 inches more rear-seat legroom and 13 inches more cargo space.
 The TJ Unlimited has nearly double the towing capacity of its shorter wheelbase sibling, partly due to the increased wheelbase (3500 lbs LJ vs 2000 lbs TJ).

-Standard were a Dana 44 rear axle with a 3.73 gear ratio and the Command-Trac NV231 transfer case.
+Standard was a Dana 44 rear axle with a 3.73 gear ratio and the Command-Trac NV231 transfer case.

 For the 2005 model year, Jeep released the Rubicon Unlimited, combining the same wheelbase of the standard Unlimited, but sharing the drivetrain of its shorter Rubicon sibling including such features as front and rear Dana 44 axles with the Rock-Trac NV241 four-wheel-drive system, diamond plate rocker guards, 245/75R16 Goodyear MT/R tires, a six-speed manual or the optional 4 speed automatic transmission, as well as some minor comfort and convenience features not available on other Wrangler models.

 AIL Storm Mark II

 Starting in 2006, Automotive Industries Ltd. (AIL), an Israeli automaker and major supplier of the Israeli Security Forces, began delivery of their 2nd generation of "Storm" military jeeps, manufactured under licence from Chrysler, to the Israel Defense Forces.
-The M-242 Storm Mark II, known in the field as the "Storm Commander" was now based on the Jeep Wrangler (TJ).
-The new model incorporated a number of significant changes – both in regard to its predecessor, as well as compared to its Wrangler basis.
+The M-242 Storm Mark II, known in the field as the "Storm Commander", was now based on the Jeep Wrangler (TJ).
+The new model incorporated several significant changes, both regarding its predecessor as well as compared to its Wrangler basis.
 Perhaps the most obvious change is the addition of dual passenger doors, making the Storm II the first five-door Jeep Wrangler derivative.

 The AIL Storm II had a vehicle length of 4463 mm, and an extended wheelbase of 2931 mm — almost the same as that of the JK Wrangler Unlimited: 116 in.